emilythedev/obsidian-linked-blog-starter-nextjs/README.md

+This is a fork from [linked-blog-starter](https://github.com/matthewwong525/linked-blog-starter)

+- Use app router instead of page router
+- Replace API handler with server action
+- Support tag \#foo/bar
+- Support ==highlight==

 # A Customizable Obsidian Publish alternative using Next.JS

 Publish your Obsidian Notes with a highly customizable Next.JS blog starter template.
 Features: